squarebracket/karma-selenium-grid-launcher/README.md

 A value of `true` will suppress the internet explorer warning; any other value will cause the warning to be displayed.

+### windowGeometry

+Object to use for setting the geometry of the window.
+If any of the keys `width`, `height`, `x`, or `y` are present in the object, they will be used to modify just that aspect of the window geometry.
+Any other keys will be ignored.

 ### x-ua-compatible

 The value to use for an `X-UA-Compatible` `meta` tag.
 If not provided, Karma